SJLennon/IBM-i-RPG-Free-CLP-Code/README.md

 More developers are learning about the **IBM i** as a wonderful business platform. ( It was formerly known as the **AS/400**.)

 My intent is to provide real programs that help you learn, or improve your current understanding, and which you can adapt to you needs.

 Feel free to provide comments and feedback.

 ## Copy_Mbrs

-Code to be copies into other programs.
+Code to be copied into other programs.

 ## Service_Pgms